-Thankfully, it’s actually pretty easy to share an Amazon Prime account.
+Thankfully, it’s actually pretty easy to share an Amazon Prime account among multiple people for the same address, but it’s possible even if you have people on the account with different addresses.
 And at $139 a year, you could even call it a smart financial choice.

 We see two different ways to share an Amazon Prime membership.
 Hopefully this helps you decide which way is right for you!

 Whether you decide to share your membership or not, you can prepare for Amazon Prime Day and other competing Black Friday in July sales so you can get the best prices on pretty much anything.

 Download the Krazy Coupon Lady app to get the latest Amazon deals and Prime Day deals.

 1. How to share your Prime account with Amazon Household

 The Amazon-endorsed way to share you membership is with Amazon Household — a feature that allows a few family members to share Prime benefits and only pay one $139 Prime subscription fee per year.
 Here’s how you can create up to two adult, four teen and four child profiles: